securitybunker/databunker/README.md

 Your customer can sign in to his personal account at Databunker and view and **extract all his records stored at Databunker.**

-**NOTE**: You will need to provide your customers with a way to extract data from other internal databases.
+⚠️ **NOTE**: You will need to provide your customers with a way to extract data from other internal databases.

-## Integrity and confidentiality

-**All personal data is encrypted**.
-An audit log is written for all operations with personal records.
-Any request using Databunker API is done with **HTTPS SSL certificate**.
-The enterprise version supports Shamir's Secret Sharing algorithm to split the master key into a number of keys.
-A number of keys (that can be saved in different hands in the organization) are required to bring the system up.

-## NOTE
+## ⚠️ NOTE

 **Implementing this project does not make you fully compliant with GDPR requirements and you still need to consult with an attorney specializing in privacy.**